 Unfortunately, my rice-absorbing love handles think it’s delicious too, but it’s so tasty and satisfying…I can never resist.
 Plain rice is perfectly fine for rich saucy dishes, but for more simple meals or spicy sauces, flavored rice is always better.
+I usually serve this rice with roasted vegetables and chickpeas with lashings of peri peri sauce drizzled over it.

-This Lemon rice with coconut is also super cheap to make and super quick.
+This lemon rice with coconut is also super cheap to make and super quick.
 You will no doubt already have many of the ingredients in your cupboard and fridge already.
 Served piled high and steaming on a plate, with toasted coconut and lemon rind decorating it, it’s sure to upgrade any dinner and impress guests.

 Handsome Husband and I find ourselves on the opposite sides when it comes to lemon, he subscribes to the crazy brand of thinking where the less lemon the better.
-Is liking lemons one of those world-dividing tastes, like Marmite and liquorice?
+Is liking lemons one of those world-dividing tastes, like Marmite and licorice?
 My sensible lemon-loving children adore oodles of lemon juice.

 My vote is always more lemon.
 But if in doubt, or you belong to my husband’s strange lemon-disliking portion of the population, add half the juice suggested, and then increase the amount.
 (Although seriously, if lemons aren’t your thing then I have no idea why you’re on this page).